replayio/OpenHands/replay_benchmarks/bolt/946/prompt.md

+The following bug has been discovered in a web app inside a browser.
+NOTE: Networking errors might be caused by CORS problems.
+Their fix usually requires server middleware.

-This "LLM Comparison" app should render the results of a single prompt provided to two different models.
+This web app should render the results of a single prompt provided to two different models.
 The UI renders: `anthropic API error: Connection error` Fix it.